IdasLam/Vactrack/README.md

 Your `Firebase project` must have the [Google sign in enabled](https://firebase.google.com/docs/auth/web/google-signin), otherwise login will not work.

 This application will also require a created database in `Cloud Firestore`.
 Follow this [guide](https://firebase.google.com/docs/firestore/quickstart) to setup a database in Cloud Firestore.
-When seting up the database make sure to update the `rules` to the following:
+When setting up the database make sure to update the `rules` to the following:

 ```
 rules_version = '2';